PeterCookDev/TalksIveEnjoyed/Agile.md

 - [Roy Osherove - Beautiful Builds](https://vimeo.com/97516289)   [56:36]
 - [Jez Humble - Continuous Delivery](https://www.youtube.com/watch?v=skLJuksCRTw)  [46:59]
+Takeaway: Biggest form of waste is features that are not used (50+%).
+Aim to optimise for how long to deploy a single line of code to production.
+Optimise for mean time to restore service rather than no downtime.
+Test configuration and environmental changes as rigorously as source code.
+Do side by side release of web services where possible.
+Database release - batch them up and make sure the running system can work with old and new schemas.
+Don't build CI in a completely separate CI project.

 - [Jez Humble - Stop Hiring Devops Experts and Start Growing them](https://www.youtube.com/watch?v=6m9nCtyn6kE)  [1:37:44]
 - [Jez Humble - Adopting Continuous Delivery](https://vimeo.com/68320415)  [47:22]
 - [Jez Humble - (Re-)architecting for Continuous Delivery](https://vimeo.com/68226813)  [1:00:33]